ksenthilnathan02/neurips-2025-systems-rampup/README.md

 # 🚀 NeurIPS 2025 — AI/ML Systems Ramp-Up

-This repository is my structured, 48-hour learning ramp-up focused on the core AI/ML systems topics that are most relevant for NeurIPS 2025 recruiting and technical discussions.
+This repository is my structured, 48-hour learning ramp-up focused on the core AI/ML systems topics that are most relevant for NeurIPS 2025.
 It contains **lightweight code demos + concise technical notes** covering the essentials of:

 - ⚡ **LLM Inference Systems** (vLLM concepts, PagedAttention, batching)